8 places to visit in Barcelona we loved in 2012

 8. Barcelona Cathedral

-The square in front of the cathedral became our regular spot; the hostel was five minutes away walking distance.
-We would stop there after dinner until it got dark (and too cold to bear), watched people go by, street vendors and street performers, and talked about silly things and life in general.
+The square in front of the cathedral became our regular spot; the hostel was five minutes away, walking distance.
+After dinner, we’d stop there until it got dark (and too cold to bear), watched people go by, street vendors and street performers, and talked about silly things and life in general.